abdulwhd964/Student-Management-System-Tim/README.md

 ### 15. Deployment with Docker

 - cd your-project-directory
-  - Build Docker Image: Navigate to the project directory and build the Docker image using the provided Dockerfile. docker build -t docker buildx build -t student-management-tim .
+  - Build Docker Image: Navigate to the project directory and build the Docker image using the provided Dockerfile. <br>
+    docker build -t docker buildx build -t student-management-tim .
-  - Run Docker Container: Once the image is built, you can run it using Docker. docker run -p 8080:8080 student-management-tim .
+  - Run Docker Container: Once the image is built, you can run it using Docker.<br>
+    docker run -p 8080:8080 student-management-tim .

 ### 16. Render Deployment